 The Mt Climie ridge provides the southern and eastern backdrop (and windbreak) to Upper Hutt.
-It is also part of the long northern skyline of the Rimutaka Range seen across the harbour from Wellington City.
+It is also part of the long northern skyline of the Remutaka Range seen across the harbour from Wellington City.

 The track to Mt Climie starts from the upper picnic area at Tunnel Gully.
 Along the summit ridge the vegetation opens out to give magnificent views of the Hutt Valley.

 The track gives you the opportunity to see the changes in vegetation in the northern Remutaka Range with increase in altitude and exposure to wind.

 Look out for service vehicles at all times.
 Allow 3-4 hours return for the walk to the ridgeline.

 Five interpretive sites are described below.
 Please see the attached map for the approximate position of the sites.

 This lower forest is regenerating after past logging and fire damage.
 Most of the canopy consists of tree ferns and broadleaved trees such as rewarewa Knightia excelsa and broadleaf Griselinia littoralis.
 There are some miro Prumnopitys ferruginea, while rimu Dacrydium cupressinum and skeletons of dead rata can be seen emerging above the canopy.